Session 1: May 7, 2018 - 1:00 PM - 3:00 PM

 Session 2: May 9, 2018 - 1:00 PM - 3:00 PM

-Organizations of all kinds, including government entities, benefit from Purchasing Card (P‑Card) usage, but card fraud is a real risk.
+Organizations of all kinds, including public sector entities, benefit from Purchasing Card (P‑Card) usage, but card fraud is a real risk.
 For optimal P-Card program success, effective and efficient controls that do not hamper card usage are critical.
 As internal auditors, you fulfill an important role in evaluating the existing controls and driving program improvements, thereby helping your organization maximize the value of P-Cards.

 Part 1: Purchasing Card Overview

 Before you can properly audit a P-Card program, you need to understand this unique tool, including how it works and how it compares to other payment methods.
 Hear about the risks, as well as external protections.
 Learn how to define your role in supporting the card program and the challenges you may face as an auditor in the public sector.
-Part 1 ends with an introduction to P-Card risk analyses.
+Part 1 ends with an introduction to P-Card process audits.

 Part 2: Strategies for Auditing a Purchasing Card Program